electronicfieldguide/efg2/ReadMe.txt

 	2. Rename build.properties.sample to build.properties.(please do not
 		check this file into svn).

-	3. To build the client application only (The importer app) -
+	3. First build the client application (The importer app) -
 	  	i) Edit the build.properties by setting efg2.mysql.port value to your MySQL port number(the default on most machines is 3306).
 	  	Also edit the efg2.cacheserver.url value to point to the url to your efg2